patrickbrandt/roadmapper/README.md

 * [Pdf](https://github.com/patrickbrandt/roadmapper/blob/master/Roadmapper.pdf)
 * [PowerPoint](https://github.com/patrickbrandt/roadmapper/blob/master/Roadmapper.pptx)
   * you can keep it digital with the PowerPoint: data can be entered directly into the slides
-  * having said that: I recommend using pen and ink for the ease of use
+  * having said that: I recommend using pen and ink for ease of use